SARASWATHI2000-afk/GenAI-rag-evaluation/README.md

 The project implements a multi-metric evaluation pipeline that measures answer correctness, retrieval relevance, abstention accuracy, and faithfulness of generated responses against reference answers and retrieved evidence.

-The system combines semantic retrieval, cross-encoder reranking, local LLM-based response generation, and deterministic evaluation metrics to assess the overall performance of the RAG pipeline.
+The system combines semantic retrieval, cross-encoder reranking, local LLM-based response generation, and deterministic evaluation metrics to assess the performance of the RAG pipeline.

 ---